bussiere/InstaPost/README.md

 You can preview and comment every image.

 ## Dependencies
-instaLooter: https://github.com/althonos/InstaLooter for downloading Images PIL (or pillow): for Image manipulation
+-instaLooter: https://github.com/althonos/InstaLooter for downloading Images
+-PIL (or pillow): for Image manipulation
-wordpress_xmlrpc: for Wordpress posting
+-wordpress_xmlrpc: for Wordpress posting

 ## Usage:
 ```